 Below are some of the most common questions I receive.
-If you have a question that isn’t answered here, contact me on Twitter or one of these other ways.
+If you have a question that isn’t answered here and really need an answer, contact me here.

 FAQ Table of Contents

-• Helping the Site – how to support my work, donation stuff, I’ll buy certain things from you, how to send things in the mail
+• Helping the Site – how to support my work, donation stuff, how to send things in the mail

 • Articles & Books – suggesting article ideas, being a guest article/book author, suggesting book ideas, shipping costs